How to Elope in New Hampshire – Locations, Permits, & New Hampshire Elopement Packages

 Age Requirements:

-The minimum age to marry is 16, with judicial approval.
-Those 18 or older will need to provide an ID to verify their age and identity.
+The minimum age to marry in New Hampshire is 16, with judicial approval required.
+Couples who are 18 or older will need to provide valid photo ID to verify their age and identity.

 Find an Officiant: